 We've included both the -a option (for archiving-causes recursion and preservation of file attributes) and the -v option (verbose output) to make a mirror of the playground directory within foo.
 While the command runs, we will see a list of the files and directories being copied.
-At the end, we will see a summary message like this:
+At the end, we will see a summary message like this indicating the amount of copying performed: